dapetcu21/ARGOTabs/readme.md

 * Customizable ranking criteria.
 * CSV export and printable layouts for any table.
 * Auto-save and backup of tournament files.
+* Offline app.
+After you load it once, you can access the app's link without internet.

 Planned Features
 -----------------